cassidoo/pic2trip/README.md

 ![img](extensions.png)

-Now you just select the `tripadifai` directory, and you're all set!
+Now you just select the `pic2trip` directory, and you're all set!